GemmaClucas/CHPE_Tracking_South_Sandwich_Islands/4_Environmental_Data.md

 ![](4_Environmental_Data_files/figure-gfm/unnamed-chunk-47-1.png)<!-- -->

-While all are significantly correlated with one another, the varibles with correlation coefficient \>|0.7| (or close to that value) are:
+While all are significantly correlated with one another, the covariates with correlation coefficient \>|0.7| are:

-1. Depth and distance to the colony (-0.68)
-2. Depth and distance to the shelf break (-0.8)
+1. Depth and distance to the shelf break (-0.8)
-3. Distance to the shelf break and distance to the colony (0.78)
+2. Distance to the shelf break and distance to the colony (0.78)
-4. SST and sea surface height (0.68)

-So I need to evaluate which one improves model perfermance the most out of depth, distance to the colony, and distance to the shelf break, and just include that one.
+So if I drop distance to the shelf break, then I can keep depth and distance to the colony.

-And for SST vs sea surface height, I could do the same, or just use SST.